Apologies (song): Composition

 "Apologies" has been described by critics as a pop rock, and an alternative metal song.
 It was written by Adam Gontier, Matt Walst, Brad Walst, Barry Stock, Neil Sanderson, Dan Lancaster, Joe Rickard and Simon Wilcox, while production was handled by Lancaster, Howard Benson and Zakk Cervini.
 The song is described as "classic 2000s rock vibe," with Gontier and Walst trading verses and harmonizing in the song's chorus.
 Lyrically, the song is a reflection to those who feel are beyond redemption and express the pain of unrequited love.
 Musically, Gontier noted that the song had a "different vibe" to it, leaning into a more modern and pop sound.
 Sanderson also said the original version of the track was "pitched up a lot higher," but decided to change the key to fit the band's style.

+Critical reception

+Loudwire listed "Apologies" as one of the "51 Best Rock & Metal Songs of 2025", writing, "While it doesn't share much sonic DNA with lead single 'Mayday', it's powerful and catchy in its own regard, inflected with pop and electronic flavors, melodic vocal harmonies and big choruses.
+It actually doesn't sound like much of anything Three Days Grace have released in the past, which is a testament to their willingness to keep pushing the edges of their sound and taking risks."